varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 NOTES
 =====

-The %r formatter is equivalent to ``%m http://%{Host}i%U%q %H``.
-This differs from apache's %r behavior, equivalent to "%m %U%q %H".
+The ``%r`` formatter is equivalent to ``%m http://%{Host}i%U%q %H``.
+This differs from the Apache HTTP Server ``%r`` behavior, equivalent to ``%m %U%q
+%H``.

 Note that request fields are collected on a first match basis in client mode and last match basis in backend mode.
 Similarly, response fields are collected on a first match basis in backend mode and last match basis in client mode.

-In other words, this means that requests are represented as they were received from the client and as they were sent to the backend, while responses are represented as they were sent to the client and as they were received from the backend.
+In other words, request headers are logged as they were received from the client and as they were sent to the backend, while response headers are logged as they were sent to the client and as they were received from the backend.

-Furthermore, these rules also apply for items that appear multiple times in a transaction.
-For exampe, if a header appears multiple times in a client request, the first occurence would be shown in client mode, while the last one would be used in backend mode.
+Furthermore, these rules also apply to items that appear multiple times in a transaction.
+For example, if a header appears multiple times in a client request, the first occurrence is logged in client mode, while in backend mode the last occurrence is logged.

 EXAMPLE
 =======